burlachenkok/burlachenkok.github.io/_posts/2022-06-07-Sharper-Rates-for-Nonconvex-SGD-with-Client-and-Data-Sampling.md

 ---
 layout: post
-title: Sharper Rates and Flexible Framework for Nonconvex SGD with Client and Data Sampling
+title: Sharper Rates and Flexible Framework for Nonconvex SGD with Client and Data Sampling.
 published: true
 ---